DNDigitalNomadLens30 countries across 6 continents

 Costa Rica: $3,000/mo, territorial tax

 Costa Rica's Digital Nomad Visa (Law 10008) requires $3,000/month for solo applicants or $4,000 for families.
-Foreign-sourced remote work income is fully exempt under territorial taxation.
+Qualifying foreign-source remote income is generally not locally taxed under Costa Rica's territorial framework.
 The visa lasts 12 months and is renewable if you spend at least 180 days in-country.

 Pros: low cost of living, strong expat community, biodiversity, no local tax.
 Cons: 180-day presence requirement, no PR path from DN visa.
 Verify current Trámite Ya availability before filing.